How many assets can a FotoWare system handle?

 What happens when an index reaches its 3-million file limit?

 There are warnings in the log when the number of assets nears 3 million files.
-Index Manager will continue indexing up to 100.000 files more to give you time to reorganize assets or upgrade the system
+Index Manager will stop indexing.
+If a system has more than 3 million files, consider obtaining another Index Manager Enterprise license to support up to 6 million files.

 How many assets can a Union hold?